3a1/Calypso/README.md

 - Customizable `delay` and `key`.
 #### Config System
 - Cheat uses self-sufficient config system.
 Dont have config file?
 Cheat will create it itself.
+#### Offsets Updater
+- Offsets fetcher in python that allow to autoupdating offsets.
 #### Arduino Support
 - Cheat be used with or without Arduino.